History & sense of place

 For business travellers, the room becomes a calm and reliable base from which to breathe between appointments.
 For couples, it is a hushed refuge after the city’s intensity.
 For all guests, it should offer that rare sensation of being both protected and connected to the place in which one is staying.
 This is likely what Hotel Xitan seeks to achieve: not a spectacular room, but a well-judged one, designed to accompany the rhythm of Beijing without ever imposing it indoors.
 In high-end hospitality, that sense of rightness is often worth more than any stylistic effect.

-Local cuisine should be understood here in a broad and nuanced sense.
-It does not refer only to a few emblematic dishes familiar to international visitors, but to a culture of taste shaped by seasons, textures, balances and techniques.
-In a hotel of this level, one expects a carefully judged interpretation of that repertoire: precise execution, elegant presentation and close attention to the clarity of flavour.
-The fresh produce mentioned in the brief suggests a style of cooking that privileges definition over excess and seeks to preserve the character of ingredients.
+Here, local cuisine is understood in a broad sense.
+It extends beyond a few iconic dishes to encompass a culture of taste shaped by seasons, textures, balances, and techniques.
+In a hotel of this calibre, one expects a refined interpretation of this repertoire.
+Precise execution, elegant presentation, and discernible flavours are essential.
+Fresh produce suggests a clean cuisine, free from excess, attentive to the character of the ingredients.

 Concierge and services